As a property manager, there are plenty of certifications and licenses out there for you to consider.

 Pre-Qualifications:

-• You must already manage 100 units over a two-year period and be committed to obtaining new skills.
+- You must already manage 100 units over a two-year period and be committed to gaining new skills.

 4. Certified Manager of Community Associations (CMCA)

-Created by the Community Associations Institute (CAI) and awarded by the National Board of Certification for Community Association Managers (NBC-CAM), this is one of the most practical certifications you can obtain.
+Created by the Community Associations Institute (CAI) and awarded by the National Board of Certification for Community Association Managers (NBC-CAM), this is one of the most practical real estate certifications you can obtain.

-• Second, it acts as the first step in earning the PCAM and AMS designation.
+- Second, it acts as the first step in earning the PCAM and AMS designations.

-• Lastly, it allows for five years of direct industry experience to waive the prerequisite courses.
+- Lastly, it allows for five years of direct experience to waive the prerequisite courses.

 NBC-CAM plays an active role in its members’ careers and adheres to the National Commission for Certifying Agencies’ (NCAA) guidelines.

-By studying the course, you’ll be able to network with other local CMCAs and keep up-to-date on the latest local property management laws.
+By studying the course, you’ll be able to network with other local CMCAs and keep up-to-date on the latest local property management law and real estate law.

 Pre-Qualifications: